 After August brought with it Killjoy and Act II, September in Valorant kicked off with patch 1.07, which immediately nerfed newcomer Killjoy, as well as buffing Breach and Viper, not that it helped the latter too much.
-Our tier list breaks down the most up to date meta for Valorant following that patch.
+Fast forward a couple of months and a few bug patches, and well we’ve got a brand new agent in Skye to play with – something we’ll break down in this guide.

 In case you’re unfamiliar, Valorant is a free-to-play FPS from Riot Games.
 It’s a mix of the gunplay of Counter-Strike: Global Offensive and the ability laden heroes of Overwatch, nestling into a niche in the middle.